 "About what?"

-"That you're somewhere proper.
+"That you're somewhere decent.
 I'm glad."

 Atem looked at Yugi.

-"At least contact us from now on."
+"But at least contact us from now on."

 "Understood."

 "Packs.
-I wanted to open them myself."
+I wanted to pull them myself."

-The clerk looked at them, but this time they lined up quietly in front of the shelves.
+The clerk looked over at them, but this time they lined up quietly in front of the shelves.

 Until a week ago, none of this had existed.